Mrcubix/RelativeModeArea/README.md

 Place the dll for this plugin in the same folder as OTD.EnhancedOutputMode.Lib.dll (in the same folder where OpenTabletDriver Installed OTD.EnhancedOutputMode).

+## How to use

+1. Make your area using the Absolute Mode's Area Editor,
+2. Input the values at the bottom (except rotation as it is not supported yet) into the plugin,
+3. Switch back to Relative Mode,
+4. Save or Apply and it should work!

+The X & Y values represent the center of the area, like in OpenTabletDriver.